 So, you are thinking about building your own computer.
 The biggest issues for first time builders is where and how to start.
 Well, building your own computer isn’t some convoluted feat accomplished only by tech-savvy geeks anymore.
 Actually, the huge variety of resources available to computer builders of any skill level is astounding.
 There are thousands of videos, recommendations and guides available for every step of the build process.
 You need only to look.
 I won’t tell you that it’s easy, but trust me, if you have a question or problem somewhere along the way, you are not alone.
-Google is your best friend.
+When looking to hire, managed it services are your best bet to getting your computer set up in no time, but if you unfortunately don’t know then you can always rely on your best friend Google.

 Before I start in on the nitty-gritty details of the build process, I want to tackle one of the most common misconceptions about building your own computer.
 A custom-built computer is not necessarily a “gaming” computer.
 Sure, 99 percent of the time when someone is boasting about their monster, custom-built PC running three games at 4k all at the same time, they definitely built it to game.
 But that’s just one possible direction you can take in the design of your computer.
 Custom-built computers are not just for gamers.
 Far from it, actually.
 You could build a small, affordable PC that tucks behind your TV and use it as a home theater and cable box replacement instead.
 I did this and highly recommend it.
 That’s what makes building your own computer worth it.
 You design the computer that fits your needs.
 Unlike a pre-built, off-the-shelf computer, you have ultimate control over all the hardware decisions.
 Your choices are not limited to only the processing and graphical capabilities, but the aesthetic personal choices of case design, lighting and size as well.